FronkonGames/GameWork-Foundation/README.md

 - Architecture agnostic, use it in any code.
 - Many [attributes](https://github.com/FronkonGames/GameWork-Foundation/tree/main/Runtime/Attributes) to make your classes more usable in the editor (without having to write a custom Editor).
 - Multiple utilities to improve your developments: [checkers](https://github.com/FronkonGames/GameWork-Foundation/tree/main/Runtime/Development/Check), [debug draw](https://github.com/FronkonGames/GameWork-Foundation/tree/main/Runtime/Development/Draw), [profiling](https://github.com/FronkonGames/GameWork-Foundation/tree/main/Runtime/Development/Profiling) and a console with custom commands.
-- A lot of .Net and Unity [extensions](https://github.com/FronkonGames/GameWork-Foundation/tree/main/Runtime/Extensions).
+- A lot of .Net and Unity types [extensions](https://github.com/FronkonGames/GameWork-Foundation/tree/main/Runtime/Extensions).
 - The most used [design patterns](https://github.com/FronkonGames/GameWork-Foundation/tree/main/Runtime/Patterns), in generic versions so that they are easy to adapt to your needs.
-- Tested in real projects.
 - Commented code with test units.

 ## Requisites 🔧

-- Unity 2021.2 or higher.
+- Unity 2021.3 or higher.
 - Test Framework 1.1.31 or higher.

 ## Installation ⚙️